FMIG Manual

 Description

 Faculty and residents from a local family medicine residency teach students various suturing techniques including simple and straight lacerations, deep layer closures, skin closures, and interrupted and mattress sutures.
-Students practiced these newly learned skills on pigs’ feet with guidance from the guest instructors.
+Students practiced these newly learned skills with guidance from the guest instructors.

 Planning / Logistics